sam-caldwell/convert/README.md

 ## Description

-A set of conversion functions and tools
+A set of conversion functions and other such mechanisms